Penicillin-binding proteins

 Penicillin-binding proteins (PBPs) are a group of proteins that are characterized by their affinity for and binding of penicillin.
 They are a normal constituent of many bacteria; the name just reflects the way by which the protein was discovered.
 All β-lactam antibiotics (except for tabtoxinine-β-lactam, which inhibits glutamine synthetase) bind to PBPs, which are essential for bacterial cell wall synthesis.
-PBPs are members of a subgroup of enzymes called transpeptidases.
-Specifically, PBPs are DD-transpeptidases.
+PBPs are members of a subgroup of transpeptidase enzymes called DD-transpeptidases.

 Diversity

 There are a large number of PBPs, usually several in each organism, and they are found as both membrane-bound and cytoplasmic proteins.
 For example, Spratt (1977) reports that six different PBPs are routinely detected in all strains of E. coli ranging in molecular weight from 40,000 to 91,000.
 The different PBPs occur in different numbers per cell and have varied affinities for penicillin.
 The PBPs are usually broadly classified into high-molecular-weight (HMW) and low-molecular-weight (LMW) categories.
+High Molecular Mass (HMM) PBP’s are essential for cell viability and they are divided between two classes.
+Class A enzymes catalyze both the polymerization of a peptidoglycan from disaccharide peptides (glycosyltransferase) and the cross-linking of muramyl peptides (transpeptidase).
+On the other hand, class B enzymes possess transpeptidase activity (only cross linking).
+Low Molecular-Mass (LMM) PBP’s are dispensable for normal cell growth and control how tightly the peptidoglycan chains are linked together.
 Proteins that have evolved from PBPs occur in many higher organisms and include the mammalian LACTB protein.